PrasanthVijayy/LDAP-AD_Service/readme.md

 - **LDAP Library**: `ldapjs` for LDAP operations
 - **Middleware**: Custom middleware for error handling and authentication
 - **Utilities**: Utility functions for LDAP operations and custom error handling
+- **Encryption**: SHA1 algorthim and salting technique to store userPassword

 ### Usage